ExDDV: A New Dataset for Explainable Deepfake Detection in Video: Explainable Methods

 All chosen VLMs involve three components: an image encoder, a text encoder, and a decoder.
 First, the input image and the query are encoded with their corresponding modules.
 The second step is to project the visual tokens into the same vector space as the text tokens.
 Finally, all tokens are combined and decoded to generate an answer.

 \textbf{BLIP-2.} The original BLIP architecture is designed to train a unified VLM end-to-end.
 It bootstraps from noisy image-text pairs by generating synthetic captions and filtering out noise.
 The training regime combines contrastive learning, image-text matching and autoregressive language modeling.
-BLIP-2 takes a different route by avoiding an end-to-end approach.
-Instead, it introduces a lightweight Querying Transformer (Q-Former) that serves as a bridge between the image encoder and the LLM.
+BLIP-2 avoids end-to-end learning by taking a different route.
+More specifically, it introduces a lightweight Querying Transformer (Q-Former) that serves as a bridge between the image encoder and the LLM.
 The Q-Former employs a fixed set of learnable query tokens to extract the most relevant features from the image encoder, resulting in an efficient design with minimal computational costs.
-We opt for the BLIP-2 model based on an Open Pretrained Transformer (OPT) backbone with $2.7$B parameters.
+We opt for the BLIP-2 model based on an Open Pretrained Transformer (OPT) backbone with 2.7B parameters.
 For efficiency, we use the version optimized through \texttt{int8} quantization.

 \textbf{Phi-3-Vision.} The Phi-3 \cite{abdin-arxiv-2024} suite of models ranges in functionality from solving pure language tasks to multimodal (vision and language) tasks.
 For our task, we employ the {Phi-3-Vision} model, which adopts a data-centric approach rather than simply increasing model size or applying distinct training regimes.
 The model is pre-trained using a curated pipeline that combines heavily filtered public web data with synthetic data generated by LLMs.
 This pre-training strategy first develops a broad language understanding, then enhances the model's reasoning and logical inference capabilities.
-We select the architecture based on $128$K tokens, which uses flash attention.
+We select the architecture based on 128K tokens, which uses flash attention.